learning as a whole body experience

 From building to music, from dancing to dramatic movement, painting, sculpting, singing and rhyme.
 Journey’s Foundation students are given the space and tools to find creative ways to communicate and connect with each other.

-At Journey, teachers are facilitators of learning who encourage children to inquire and discover, understanding that real knowledge does not come from memorization but from meaningful experience.
+At Journey, Our Team of Teachers are facilitators of learning who encourage children to inquire and discover, understanding that real knowledge does not come from memorization but from meaningful experience.

 The role of a teacher is to be a detective of interests, always observing and listening to identify learning opportunities.